 Job Settings

 One interesting option is the Job Settings feature.
-By checking the Job Settings box then clicking the Details button, you will be presented with the menu below.
+By checking the Job Settings box and then clicking the Details button, you will be presented with the menu below.

-For those who like to record settings for future use, or just like to know what settings work, the Job Settings feature should be a welcome addition.
+For those who like to record settings for future use or just like to know what settings work, the Job Settings feature should be a welcome addition.

 Utility Tab